matb987/Staffcore-laravel/README.md

 If you discover a security vulnerability within this project, please send an message matthewb987#4046 on discord.
 All security vulnerabilities will be promptly addressed.

+## Requirement
+Your minecraft server must be running the following: &nbsp
+- Staffcore  Developed by @locodev and @ViaEder
+- Authme